jacobmendoza/jacobmendoza.github.io/_posts/2016-04-03-thoughts-on-designing-for-maintainability.markdown

 Depending on the complexity of the mapping, solutions as <a href="http://automapper.org/" target='blank'>AutoMapper</a>,
 <a href="http://dozer.sourceforge.net/" target='blank'>Dozer</a>, etc. can work pretty well.
-If the actual logic that builds the object can be complex, creating a factory can be a better way of expressing the transformation.
+If the actual logic that builds the object is not straightforward, creating a factory can be a better way of expressing the transformation.
 The factory can orchestrate the validation and actual creation of the new object.
 The result is a different object derived from the input and extended with more information and behavior. **The feature only accepts that resulting object**.